gcanti/tcomb-form-native/docs/STYLESHEETS.md

     marginBottom: 5
   },

-  // the style applied when a validation error occours
+  // the style applied when a validation error occures
   error: {
     color: '#000000',
     fontSize: 17,